 “See, what happened was, she was in an induced coma,” Danielle went on.
 “Which means they drugged her to bring down the blood pressure and swelling in her brain.
 Did I tell you this?”

 Danielle slid to the floor and propped herself up against the bookcase.
 I sat opposite her, my back against the side of the bed.
 “And so they kept saying they had to get rid of all the swelling before they could wake her up, right?” she said.
 “But it was just stupid, it was like a complete miscalculation, because she didn’t make it anyway and this way we didn’t even get to say goodbye.
 Not that I would’ve known what to say, but—”

 And then it just kept going.
-We sat there on the carpet and she told us how all week her mom would smile with her eyes closed when they played Beatles songs for her on their iPods, and how some woman with a movie-star English accent called this morning from the hospital to say Gail had suffered a ruptured aneurysm overnight, and how offended the Harvard doctor sounded over the phone a little later, and how all the food in the hospital cafeteria smelled like lemon surface-cleaner, and how on Thursday night she’d overheard a young couple on the Metro going on and on about the phenomenal French restaurant they’d just eaten at and how they were both in a total food coma, and how she’d almost turned around and yelled in their faces but hadn’t, of course she hadn’t, and now really wished she had.
+We sat there on the carpet and she told us how all week her mom would smile with her eyes closed when they played Beatles songs for her, and how some woman with a movie-star English accent called this morning from the hospital to say Gail had suffered a ruptured aneurysm overnight, and how offended the Harvard doctor sounded over the phone a little later, and how all the food in the hospital cafeteria smelled like lemon surface-cleaner, and how on Thursday night she’d overheard a young couple on the Metro going on and on about the phenomenal French restaurant they’d just eaten at and how they were both in a total food coma.
 I’d never heard her say that many words in a row.

-Simon said, “We all thought your mom was awesome.”
+Simon blurted out, “We all thought your mom was awesome.”

-I could hardly believe it.
-He probably hadn’t said a single word to Danielle in three years.
+It felt like a miracle—which I do believe in, by the way.
+Simon probably hadn’t said a single word to Danielle in three years.